smartcloudsol/gatey/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 1.4.4 =
+Update to adjust Form Field width in rows or height in stacks directly from the block’s Dimensions panel—no custom CSS required.

 = 1.4.3 =
 Update if the Authenticator block vanished in Gutenberg’s Paid preview; it now renders correctly with your customisation even on the free version.